sonrabakarim/barlkk/_posts/2017-04-10-monitor-pwa-website-performance.md

 Getting started with website speed tests was simple.

-If you're looking for something more advanced, check out <a href="https://www.sitespeed.io/">Sitespeed.io</a>.
-{: .notice--info}

 ### Getting Started With SpeedTracker

 Getting started with SpeedTracker was as easy as following their <a target="_speedtracker" rel="noopener" href="https://speedtracker.org/docs">Quick Start documentation</a>.
 They've even included a screencast to help you on your journey to page load speed perfection: